kylerjohnston/muumu.us/_posts/2020-11-25-tiddlywiki-user-authentication-with-nginx-auth_requests-and-django.md

 the project's GitHub](https://github.com/stevenleeg/twproxy/issues/6 "TW returning 403 on attempted save") where the TiddlyWiki would only render for an instant before throwing a `Sync error while processing '$:/StoryList'`.
-I spent an hour or so starting to fix it last Saturday, but fixing that one bug revealed another and I started falling down a rabbit hole of trying to fix outdated dependencies.
+I spent an hour or so starting to fix it one Saturday, but fixing that one bug revealed another and I started falling down a rabbit hole of trying to fix outdated dependencies.
 I lost motivation when I saw there was already a pull request on the project that purported to fix the issue, open and untouched for three